19 Types of Paint Brushes Designed for Specific Tasks

 The result is that you have these paint brush types that can hold more paint in it, which allows you more coverage per load, and it creates a more smooth end result.
 For those that desire the cleanest, smoothest final product, this is a great choice.

 Finish brushes are meant to provide an ultra smooth surface without bubbles, bumps, or streaks.
 This is achieved by using the softest ox hair bristles when constructing the brush.
-You'll reach for a finish brush when painting items that get a lot of attention, like railing banisters or the front of your kitchen cabinet doors.
+You'll reach for a finish brush when painting items that get a lot of attention, like railing banisters, any types of deck railings, or the front of your kitchen cabinet doors.

 Square Cut Brushes